Overview of Wills

 3. Nomination of an executor and the procedure for disposing of the property.

-5. All the fees must have been paid.
+6. All the fees prescribed by the legislation in force in the Emirate must have been paid.

 Wills for Muslims in the UAE: A Muslim can only Will 1/3rd of his property to non-family members, including non-Muslims, after paying back all his debts.
 This value of 1/3rd can be increased if all the legal heirs allow the testator, through consent, to do so.